AnushkaIdamekorala/POS_project/README.md

 The build is minified and the filenames include the hashes.<br>
 Your app is ready to be deployed!

-See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.

 ### Deployment

 The deployed web app reached from https://vast-cove-57986.herokuapp.com

 ### Documentation

-Swagger API documentation can be reached through https://app.swaggerhub.com/apis-docs/AnushkaIdamekorala/Mini_POS/1.0.0
+Swagger API documentation can be reached through <br> https://app.swaggerhub.com/apis-docs/AnushkaIdamekorala/Mini_POS/1.0.0

 ### Sample Account